GAN – Review

 GANs vs. VAEs

-Reflecting on VAE and GAN together: VAE explicitly approximates intractable distributions, while GAN sidesteps this via the adversarial setup.
-The appeal of GAN is its simplicity paired with strong discriminative feedback, which the generator leverages during training.
+Reflecting on VAE and GAN together: VAE explicitly approximates intractable distributions, while GAN sidesteps this through the adversarial setup.
+The appeal of GAN is its simplicity paired with strong discriminative feedback.